mikepcw/bootstrap/README.md

 # Bootstrap

-Bootstrap Linux machines with NVIDIA CUDA driver and toolkit, Docker and nvidia-docker
+Bootstrap Linux machines with NVIDIA CUDA driver, Docker and nvidia-docker

 Currently supports Ubuntu 14.04 and 16.04 only